Tom Wiscombe: Career

-2019 saw the construction of Wiscombe’s Dark Chalet, located on Summit Powder Mountain, for the founder of the largest independent solar power developer in the United States.
-The project is 362% energy positive, using breakthrough residential solar technology.
-The Dark Chalet received the 2020 AIALA NextLA Honor Award in the Single-Family Residential category.
+In 2019, construction was completed on Wiscombe's Dark Chalet on Summit Powder Mountain.
+The project was reported to be 362 percent energy positive and uses residential solar technology.
+The project received the 2020 AIA LA NextLA Honor Award in the Single Family Residential category.

-In 2021, TWA began developing The Flat Out Large- also known as Earth Protector- which takes on the dual housing and ecological crises of Los Angeles, with a new form of urbanism based on megalithic slabs, large-scale indoor-outdoor spaces, district-scale shade, and inner-city solar fields.
+In 2021, TWA began developing The Flat Out Large, also known as Earth Protector, which addresses housing and ecological challenges in Los Angeles through a proposed urban form based on megalithic slabs, large scale indoor outdoor spaces, district scale shade, and inner city solar fields.

+In 2022, Wiscombe resigned from his teaching position at the Southern California Institute of Architecture following allegations of labor exploitation and a subsequent investigation.

-Tom Wiscombe won the international competition for the Qiddiya Performing Arts Centre in 2023.
-It is located on the cliffs of Qiddiya City near Riyadh in Saudi Arabia.
-Tom Wiscombe Architecture is the Lead Design Architect, in collaboration with executive architect Brewer Smith Brewer, Dubai.
-Construction began in early 2025, with piling nearly completed as of August 2025.
-This project is based on megalithic parts leaning on one another, creating district-scale shade and microclimates beneath.
-The project is multi-functional, including a 1,800-seat Premium Theatre, a 400-seat Adaptable Theatre, exhibition spaces, and education and outreach.
-It is one of the premier cultural buildings in Saudi Arabia, part of Prince Mohammed bin Salman's Vision 2030 plan, intended to diversify the economy of the KSA.
+Wiscombe won the international competition for the Qiddiya Performing Arts Centre in 2023.
+The project is located on the cliffs of Qiddiya City near Riyadh, Saudi Arabia.

-TWA has produced designs for NEOM The Line, along with other notable architecture firms like Morphosis, Coop Himmelb(l)au, DMMA, and Peter Cook.
-His work was exhibited at the NEOM The Line Exhibition in Riyadh in 2022.

 Recognition

-The ICON Magazine, in its May 2009 issue, named Wiscombe one of the “top 20 architects in the world who are making the future and transforming the way we work”.
-Wiscombe’s work is part of the permanent collections of the FRAC Centre Orleans, the Art Institute of Chicago, MoMA San Francisco, and the MoMA New York.
-Wiscombe won AIA Design Awards for the Kinmen Passenger Service Center in 2014, the Main Museum in 2015, and the Sunset Spectacular in 2017.
-The Qiddiya Performing Arts Centre won a Chicago Athenaeum International Architecture award for culture and entertainment.
+ICON magazine listed Wiscombe among architects noted for their influence on contemporary architectural practice in its May 2009 issue.
+His work is held in the permanent collections of the FRAC Centre Orleans, the Art Institute of Chicago, the SF MoMA, and the MoMA New York.
+Wiscombe received AIA Design Awards for the Kinmen Passenger Service Center in 2014, the Main Museum in 2015, and the Sunset Spectacular in 2017.
+The Qiddiya Performing Arts Centre received a Chicago Athenaeum International Architecture Award for culture and entertainment.

 Teaching

-National Museum of World Writing, 2017.